lab11/gap/README.md

 ```bash
 cat data.eeprom > /sys/bus/i2c/devices/1-0057/eeprom
 ```
-Where 1-0057 is the default for the Zigbeag cape.
+Where 1-0057 is the default address for the Zigbeag cape.
 This can be changed by using the solder jumpers on the board.

 Software
 --------